The most outstanding young players to have passed through our football Academy sum up a value of over 22 million euros.

 Spain, Italy, Mexico, Portugal, Russia… Each year the number of young atheletes passing through our academy grows as they gain a foothold in the world’s most prestigious leagues.
 The best among them assemble Marcet’s Eleven Pro, which brings together the 11 under 30 most outstanding players who have spent time and developed themselves as athletes at our football school.
 A combination of skill that would prove itself a hard nut to crack for any team and to which the website Transfermarkt attributes a value of more than 22 million euros.

-Óliver Torres would undoubtedly be the captain of this virtual selection.
-First of all for seniority, as the talented athlete from Extremadura was the first of Marcet’s players to reach his debut in the First Division.
-In recent years he has played in teams like Porto, Atlético Madrid and Villarreal, has taken part in the Champions League and has been proclaimed champion of both the Spanish and the Portuguese league.
-The midfielder also won the European Championship with the Spanish Under-19s National Team and is currently worth 12 million euros.
-A great example of success for thousands of young and aspiring players who dream of reaching professional football.
+Óliver Torres would undoubtedly be the captain of this virtual team.
+First of all due to his accumulated experience, since the player from Extremadura was the first Marcet recruit to make his debut in the First Division.
+In recent years he has played in teams such as Sevilla, Oporto, Atlético Madrid and Villarreal.
+He has also played several times in the Champions League and has been proclaimed champion of both the Spanish and Portuguese leagues.
+The midfielder also won the Eurocup with the Spanish U-19 National Team and his value currently stands at around 17 million euros.
+A great example of success for millions of young people who dream of reaching professional football.

 An international team

 David Soria completes Marcet’s Eleven Pro.
-The goalkeeper has just premiered with Getafe after several seasons in Sevilla, with which he won a Europa League.
-Currently worth 3 million euro.
-Who would have said, a decade ago, when the goalkeeper coincided with Óliver Torres at Marcet’s High-Performance Academy.
-Destiny may have lead them down different paths, but here they stand reunited today again in this virtual eleven.
+The goalkeeper has just started his second year with Getafe after various seasons with Sevilla, a team with which he played an important role in winning a Europa League.
+His value now stands at 15 million euros, after his actions contributed to leaving his team just two points from a place in the Champion’s League.
+Who would have said a decade ago, when the keeper coincided with Óliver Torres at Marcet.
+Destiny then separated these two stars, now brought together once more in this virtual eleven.

-The team includes Rubén Paraíso and Alonso Bragado, of Real Madrid; Bryan Ramírez, Juan David Fuentes and Alex Ginard, from Barça; Enrique Peña and Guillermo Macho, of Atlético Madrid; Israel González and Cayetano Gutiérrez, from Levante; Nacho López, from Villarreal; and Bruno Padovani, from Stoke City.
+The team includes Daniel Kochen and Juan David Fuentes, of Barça; Enrique Peña, Guillermo Macho and Alex Ginard, of Atlético Madrid; Valentin Yotov, of Bayern Múnich; Bruno Padovani, of Stoke City; Ángel Blanco, of Getafe; Faysel Hinojosa, of Valladolid; Omar Ocampos, of Tigres; and Alan Godoy, from Alavés.
 One thing they all have in common is that at a certain moment of their football training, they trusted Marcet to help them progress and try to make the seemingly impossible leap to a great club.
 Our Hall of Fame gives an account of their personal stories and how they came to turn their dreams into a reality.